ebates630/Cloud-Data-Warehousing-Using-Amazon-Redshift/README.md

 ---

+### **Why This Project Matters (Data + Cloud Perspective)**

+This project reflects a foundational step in modern data workflows.
+Before dashboards, machine learning, or reporting can happen, organizations need a reliable and scalable data warehouse.
+This solution demonstrates how data can be ingested, stored, and queried efficiently in AWS, forming the backbone for analytics and business intelligence systems.

+---

+### **Tools & Skills Demonstrated**

+Cloud Data Warehousing, Amazon Redshift, SQL, Data Ingestion, Data Modeling, Query Optimization (basic), IAM, Cloud Infrastructure

 ### **Summary**

 This project demonstrates my ability to design and implement a cloud-based data warehousing solution using Amazon Redshift, enabling scalable data storage, efficient querying, and a strong foundation for analytics and reporting.